BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 ##### Custom Errors

 [JSON-RPC 2.0][] protocol defines the range of `-31999 to +32767` (inclusive) to be application defined errors.
 Each LSPS is provided and MUST use an error range of max 100 error codes.
 The range for each LSPS is calculated as follow: `LSPS-number * 100 to LSPS-number * 100 + 99` (inclusive).

 For example:
 - LSPS0: `00000 to 00099`
 - LSPS1: `00100 to 00199`
 - LSPS2: `00200 to 00299`

 And so on until `+32699`.
 The range of `-31999 to -1` (inclusive) is undefined and MAY be used by applications outside of the LSPSpec.
 Such applications MAY request the spec group to register an error code range to avoid collision.

+As per the [JSON-RPC 2.0][] protocol, the range between `-32000 to -32099` are "reserved for implementation-defined server-errors".
+These error codes MAY be used by LSPs too.
+Clients MUST treat an error in this range similar to a `-32603	Internal error` if not know otherwise.

 #### Disconnection Handling